 The group has some exposure to credit risk through the holding of receivables on the year-end balance sheet.
-These can be split into charges against the provision of water and waste water services and other trade receivables.
+These can be split into main charges receivables and other trade receivables.

 For trade receivables, the group measures a provision for expected credit losses at an amount equal to lifetime expected credit losses, estimated by reference to past experience and relevant forward-looking factors.
 The group considers that credit-impaired receivables includes receivables that are past two years overdue, because historical experience indicates that these receivables are generally not recoverable.